Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD

-An important clarification regarding the notation $\Delta E_1$ and it ``representing'' the first excited state that is implicit throughout this paper.
-The value of $\Delta E_1$ given by a four-state fit is a number that minimizes $\chi^2$/dof and, most likely, represents an effective combination of a set of the lowest contributing states.
-Fits to different corelation functions can, therefore, give different $\Delta E_1$ (in fact $\Delta E_i$) depending on the couplings of the states.
+We stress an important clarification regarding the notation $\Delta E_1$ and it ``representing'' the first excited state that is implicit throughout this paper.
+The value of $\Delta E_1$ given by a four-state fit is a number that minimizes $\chi^2$/dof and, most likely, represents an ``effective'' combination of a set of the lowest contributing states.
+Fits to different correlation functions can, therefore, give different ``effective'' $\Delta E_1$ (in fact $\Delta E_i$) depending on the couplings of and spacings between the contributing states.

 There are two reasons for stopping at four-state fits.
 First, in the three-state fits to the three-point functions we use $E_0$, $E_1$ and $E_2$.
 The ignored $E_3$, which is most contaminated by all the higher neglected states, acts as a buffer.
 Second, including more than four states overparameterizes the fits.
 A summary of the ground-state mass and the mass gap of the first excited state obtained from different fits is given in Table~\ref{tab:deltaM}.
 Note that in most cases, the $a\Delta M_1^{\{4\}}$ is a little larger but close to that expected for the N(1440).
 The one exception is the low value on the $a094m270$ ensemble that should be the same, modulo finite volume corrections, as from $a094m270L$. \looseness-1